mate-academy/hibernate-cascade/README.md

 Add correct cascades.
 When you are creating a new user you should use also create comments (save each new comment in the DB).

 1. There are two classes: Message and MessageDetails.
-One message can have many message details.
+One message can have only one message details.
 Implement the `remove(Message message)` method.
 MessageDetails also should be created and removed along with parent Message entity.